vueuse/vueuse/packages/core/useFetch/index.md

 ## Usage

 ### Basic Usage
-The `useFetch` funciton can be used by simply providing a url.
+The `useFetch` function can be used by simply providing a url.
 The url can be either a string or a `ref`.
 The `data` object will contain the result of the request, the `error` object will contain any errors, and the `isFetching` object will indicate if the request is loading.
 ```ts